lorossi/MK8D-analysis/README.md

 I played a lot with this build, and I can say that it is pretty good.
 I feel like it's lacking a little bit of acceleration, but if the player manages to get a good jump ahead of everyone else and build a good gap, it's pretty hard to catch up.
-Due to the high score in drifting, I recommend to drift *EVERYWHERE*, even on straight lines, as it will help you to get a good speed up.
+Due to the high score in drifting, I recommend drifting *EVERYWHERE*, even on straight lines, as it will help you to get a good speed up.

 ## The code